seznam/ima/packages/plugin-cli/README.md

 ### jsxRuntime
 You can override used React jsxRuntime to `classic` or newer `automatic` using `jsxRuntime` config option, or `-j=automatic` or `--jsxRuntime=classic` CLI argument.

+### additionalWatchPaths
+Optional array type option, which can be used to add additional watch paths to link command.
+This is usefull if you want to watch and copy additional files outside of the `inputDir`.

 ### Custom `ima-plugin.config.js`
 You can always provide custom ima-plugin.config.js where you can either extend one of the provided default configurations or create completely new one: